2015 Summer Session underway

 At York College of the City University of New York, the SEMAA program has become a relied-upon institution for the school and the community.
 We had an incredibly exciting year both in and out of the classroom with many visitors, special events, new schedules, new fund raising activities, new faces, broad support from the College, and enhanced interaction with elected officials.
 In sports terms, we emerged from a "rebuilding year" in which we welcomed many new families (our SEMAA alumni have grown up!), and laid plans for recruitment, partnerships, and fundraising that are sure to help SEMAA at York truly take off in 2008!

-Special Events & Program Highlights
+Special Events and Program Highlights

 By far, our most exciting event this past year was hosting the inspirational and record-setting aviator Barrington Irving.
 NASA, SEMAA, College, and community officials were on hand to welcome Mr. Irving and over 200 participants to a rousing luncheon.
 SEMAA and the College received wonderful TV exposure, and it was the perfect venue for ConEdison to announce its financial contribution to the site as well.
-All of our new partners attended including the Federal Aviation Administration and the Intrepid Sea, Air, & Space Museum.
+All of our new partners attended including the Federal Aviation Administration and the Intrepid Sea, Air, and Space Museum.

 Other highlights included:

-- Served over 700 3rd–9th graders from southeast Queens, the most diverse county in the nation, plus over 200 of their family members
+- Served over 700 3rd - 9th graders from southeast Queens, the most diverse county in the nation, plus over 200 of their family members

 - Ran our first winter session overflowing with participants